Vladimir Retunsky: Early life

 Retunsky was born on 4 February 1950, in the town of Povorino, Voronezh Oblast, RSFSR.
 At the time of his birth, his father suffered from chronic tuberculosis while his mother had cancer, as a result of which the young boy had to be brought up by his older sister, Alexandra.
 Due to his small stature, Retunsky avoided fights and flirting with girls, and reportedly slept in the same bed as his sister.

 Throughout his youth, he experienced several events that would change impact his mental health.
 Two of these happened at the age of ten – after falling off a tree, Retunsky was confined to a bed for about a week and had reoccurring nightmares of somebody strangling him, often causing him to wake up screaming.
-Sometime after this, he heard that a neighbor committed suicide, after which he attempted to do the same, but was caught by his father and was spanked.
+Sometime after this, he heard that a neighbor died by suicide, after which he attempted to do the same, but was caught by his father and was spanked.

 Between 1958 and 1966, he studied at the First School in Povorino before enrolling at a vocational school to study as a mechanic.
 He was later drafted into the Soviet Army and served with the Soviet Border Troops on the border with Iran.
 In 1973, he moved to Moscow for work and got a job as a crane operator at the Moscow Metallurgical Plant.
 There, he fell in love with a female colleague, whom he later married and had two children named Igor and Olesya.